 - Place cream cheese in a food processor and process until smooth.

-- Add cream, powdered erythritol, lemon juice, lemon zest and stevia extract.
+Add cream, powdered Swerve, lemon juice, lemon zest and stevia extract.
 Process until well combined.

 - Add 1 1/2 cups of the strawberries and process until almost fully smooth.
 Stir in remaining chopped strawberries.